 Last term, I had the opportunity of attending a Suicide Alertness Workshop through a trained facilitator from the Gerstein Crisis Centre.
-The workshop was called SAFEtalk, and it essentially taught me how to identify if someone is thinking about suicide, how to approach this person, how to be supportive, and most importantly: how to safely help this person help themselves.
+The workshop was called SAFEtalk and it essentially taught me how to identify if someone is thinking about suicide.
+I learned how to approach someone considering suicide, how to be supportive, and most importantly, how to safely help this person help themselves.

-Despite considering myself someone who is quite educated in mental health, there are a lot of misconceptions that I am grateful I was able to learn and correct.
-According to the Canadian Mental Health Association, 1/4 of all deaths of individuals between the ages of 15-24 are due to suicide, making suicide the second leading cause of death among Canadians between the ages 10-24.
-Men are 4x more likely than women to die by suicide, but women are 3-4x more likely to attempt.
-Of course, other contributing factors such as mental illness, socioeconomic background, isolation, seasonal changes, and family history play a role.
+Despite considering myself someone who is quite educated in mental health, there are many misconceptions that I am grateful I was able to learn and correct.
+According to the Canadian Mental Health Association, one out of four of all deaths of individuals between the ages of 15-24 are from suicide, making suicide the second leading cause of death among Canadians between the ages of 10-24.
+Men are four times more likely than women to die by suicide, but women are three to four times more likely to attempt.
+Of course, other contributing factors such as mental health, socioeconomic background, isolation, seasonal changes, and family history play a role.

-Suicide can be an uncomfortable topic for many, including the person experiencing suicidal thoughts.
+Suicide can be an uncomfortable topic, including the person experiencing suicidal thoughts.
 It can be extremely difficult for those struggling to ask for help and get the support they need.
 Most people thinking about suicide do not want to die.
-They are, however, experiencing a lot of pain in their life, feeling a devastating sense of hopelessness.
-Something I found extremely powerful that the facilitator said was, “The mind is conflicting: it can want and feel opposing ideas at the same time.”
+They are, however, experiencing a lot of pain in their life.
+Something I found extremely powerful that the facilitator said was, “The mind is conflicting.
+It can want and feel opposing ideas at the same time.”
 In the case of suicide, it’s entirely possible to both want to die and live.
 As friends, family members, colleagues, classmates, and even strangers, we can intervene and help.
-But first, we have to be alert and adjust the way we identify, respond, and approach suicide.
+To do so, we have to be alert and adjust the ways we identify, respond, and approach suicide.

-Here is a summary of the 4 key steps of SAFEtalk.
-I hope you take the time to review.
-At any given time, 1 in 20 people is experiencing thoughts of suicide.
+Here is a summary of the four key steps of SAFEtalk.
+I hope you take the time to review them.
+At any given time, one in twenty people is experiencing thoughts of suicide.
 Your knowledge and support could save a life.

 Step 1: T – Tell

-If you are thinking about suicide, tell someone.
+If you are thinking about suicide, please tell someone.
 This is the most direct way to let someone know you are struggling.
 However, many people are not comfortable verbalizing their pain.
-As a Suicide Alert-Helper, it is your role to identify non-verbal ways someone is pulling back:
+As a Suicide Alert-Helper, it is your job to identify non-verbal ways someone is pulling back.
+Here are some signs:

 - Actions: Witnessing someone giving away things, withdrawing, isolating one self, abusing drugs or alcohol, crying, behaving abnormally, losing interest in prior hobbies, and/or saying goodbye;